sueszli/spring-geolocation/README.md

-# CRUD for Geolocation data in Spring-Boot ✨
+# Handling Geolocation data in Spring-Boot ✨

 A colleague created a small mobile app prototype to handle locations and you are asked to provide a backend application for it.